-There are many online calculators that will help calculate the available tonnage contained in a silo/pile, these are very useful and ought to be used when there are numerous silos to be calculated or if the silage is contained in an upright silo.
+Many online calculators will help calculate the available tonnage contained in a silo/pile, these are very useful and ought to be used when there are numerous silos to be calculated or if the silage is contained in an upright silo.
 The density of silage in an upright silo varies from top to bottom, with the bottom having an increased density.
-This variation in density, which is influenced by DM and silage type, makes It harder to calculate the remaining volume contained in an upright silo.
+This variation in density, which is influenced by DM and silage type, makes it harder to calculate the remaining volume contained in an upright silo.
 Whether the silo is top or bottom-unloading also plays a factor in the volume left in the silo.
-For top-unloading silo’s, the silage that has been fed has a lower density than the silage left in the silo, similarly the silage remaining in a bottom unloading silo will have a lower density than the silage that has been fed.
+For top-unloading silo’s, the silage that has been fed has a lower density than the silage left in the silo, similarly, the silage remaining in a bottom unloading silo will have a lower density than the silage that has been fed.

-On-farm volume calculations for horizontal silos uses the formulas shown in Table 1 and will give a good estimation of the forage dry matter (DM) available.
-The numbers may be used as a guide but it must be noted that, tall clamps and/or poorly filled clamps are less dense and may contain 10% less forage.
-In order to get an accurate picture, the silage in the ramp and the dome of the pit must be also accounted for.
+On-farm volume calculations for horizontal silos use the formulas shown in Table 1 and will give a good estimation of the forage dry matter (DM) available.
+The numbers may be used as a guide but it must be noted that tall clamps and/or poorly filled clamps are less dense and may contain 10% less forage.
+To get an accurate picture, the silage in the ramp and the dome of the pit must be also accounted for.
 A simple method for measuring the amount in the ramp is to halve the length of the ramp and add it to the non-ramped clamp (Figure 1 & 2).

 Once the forage nutrient analysis and supply on-farm are known, the on-farm demand needs to be calculated.
 Forage dry matter use can be calculated per animal per day from the respective dry, milking and heifer rations multiplied by the number of animals on each ration times the number of days in the feeding period.

-If a shortfall in forage has been established on-farm, there are a number of options available to help overcome this problem, some of which are listed below.
+If a shortfall in forage has been established on-farm, there are several options available to help overcome this problem, some of which are listed below.

 Whilst buying in forage is a good option, care must be taken that the purchased forage is of suitable quality for your herd and that it is not overpriced.
 Do not panic buy forage; if possible obtain a full analysis of the forage before purchase.
-This will help determine if the purchase is cost effective.
-In some cases, it might be more cost effective to help fill the forage deficit with dry feeds or grain.
-For example: Grass silage testing 20% DM fed at 10Kg provides the cow with 2Kg DM, feeding 2.2kg of Soya Hulls would provide the same DM intake combined with a higher energy.
+This will help determine if the purchase is cost-effective.
+In some cases, it might be more cost-effective to help fill the forage deficit with dry feeds or grain.
+For example, Grass silage testing 20% DM fed at 10Kg provides the cow with 2Kg DM, feeding 2.2kg of Soya Hulls would provide the same DM intake combined with higher energy.

-Forage might not always be available for purchase due to limited country wide stocks, in cases like this the gap in DM intake for the animal will need to be filled with alternative feed stuffs.
+Forage might not always be available for purchase due to limited countrywide stocks, in cases like this, the gap in DM intake for the animal will need to be filled with alternative feedstuffs.
 Current silage type and quality should be considered before alternative feeds are purchased.
-Some farms maybe able to bridge the forage gap by simply feeding extra parlour cake or cereal in the TMR without seeking alternative fibre sources.
+Some farms are maybe able to bridge the forage gap by simply feeding extra parlor cake or cereal in the TMR without seeking alternative fiber sources.
 There are so many different options available that it is best to seek advice before purchasing.
 It is important not to compromise rumen health when looking at alternative forage options.
-Fibre and starch levels should not deviate from the recommended guidelines, otherwise it may be to the detriment of the animal’s health.
+Fiber and starch levels should not deviate from the recommended guidelines, otherwise, it may be to the detriment of the animal’s health.

 All options need to be measured carefully when buying in extra feed and forage; the extra cost of storage and handling also needs to be considered.
 Diets of all animals on-farm need to be reviewed and reformulated to find what works best for the herd.

 Keep the pit-face clean and only expose 3 days of feed at a time.
-This minimises the chances of secondary fermentation which would lead to unnecessary waste.
-In warm weather it is best remove 2-4 inches of feed per day for alfalfa, 4-6 inches for corn silage, in cooler weather 2 inches a day for both corn and alfalfa should be adequate.
-The use of Silo-King® on forages not only help improved the quality and digestibility of the forage, it provides a stable fermentation that helps prevent secondary fermentation at the pit-face.
+This minimizes the chances of secondary fermentation which would lead to unnecessary waste.
+In warm weather it is best to remove 2-4 inches of feed per day for alfalfa, 4-6 inches for corn silage, in cooler weather 2 inches a day for both corn and alfalfa should be adequate.
+The use of Silo-King® on forages not only helps improve the quality and digestibility of the forage, but it also provides a stable fermentation that helps prevent secondary fermentation at the pit-face.

-Agri-King’s enzyme products such as Zym-O-Factors® and Ru-Mend® help to convert the indigestible fibre in feed to glucose (energy).
+Agri-King’s enzyme products such as Zym-O-Factors® and Ru-Mend® help to convert the indigestible fiber in feed to glucose (energy).
 This energy can be used for both maintenance and increased milk production.
 These products can help unlock the feed potential in your forage, it also increases nutrient absorption, which can result in better feed efficiency and higher fertility rates.